HM3 Lee H. Deal, USN

-"Lee wore the same dirty, torn, smelly utilities worn by Marines," Bright added.
+"Lee wore the same dirty, torn, smelly utilities wore by Marines," Bright added.
 "He was ready to fight and when required, tend to the aid of the wounded brother Marines."

 Bright said Deal's actions on the day he was killed demonstrated how he carried himself at all times as a combatant corpsman, a Sailor ready to fight alongside his Marines.